devlab-id/kocek-service-api/.github/SUPPORT.md

 # Support Questions

-The Apiato support guide can be found in the [Apiato documentation](http://apiato.io/docs/prologue/contribution-guide#support-questions).
+The Kocek support guide can be found in the [Kocek documentation](http://kocek.devlab.id/docs/prologue/contribution-guide#support-questions).

-For paid professional support or consulting, you can pick one of our [support packages](http://apiato.io/docs/consulting).
+For paid professional support or consulting, you can pick one of our [support packages](http://kocek.devlab.id/docs/consulting).